What is your Pass Rate?

 When interested in purchasing the Visual Veggies Software study guide programs, students and college faculty regularly ask us one common question: What is your pass rate?
 This may appear to be a very easy question to answer, but in reality, it’s a lot more complex.
 There are many variables necessary to account for, which I will discuss below.

 But first, to save you some time reading through the article, when you really only want to know our pass rate, here you go.
-As of November 1, 2019, our pass rate is 92.38%.
+As of January 13, 2020, our first time pass rate is 90.48%.

 Did you already take your exam?
 If so, please help us with our data by completing the following short survey: Post-Exam Survey